yancong222/SSD-LM-STanglab/README.md

-# Understanding semantic and pragmatic disorders
+# Understanding semantic and pragmatic fluencies

-The goal of this project is to use language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech.
-There are three major components in this transformer pipelien:
+The goal of this project is to use language models to improve accuracy of detecting language (dis)fluencies.
+There are three major components in this transformer pipeline:

     - Get embedding vectors from the language models.
     - Calcuate semantic similarities scores with different word/utterance level strategies.